 - SoFi includes a member community with access to perks outside of student loans, like group outings and career workshops to further your professional growth.

-- CommonBond’s member program offers similar a community.
-But outside of lending, it has strong social mission to make education available in countries where the ability for all to study is scarce.
+- CommonBond’s member program offers a similar community.
+But outside of lending, it has strong social mission to make education available in countries where the ability to study is scarce.

-- Earnest is different in a way that’s specific to lending — something it calls Precision Pricing.
+- Earnest uses a system it calls Precision Pricing.
 It’s essentially an algorithm that takes into account a borrower’s saving habits, ability to make payments and potential for future higher earnings when determining rates and terms.
-The lender further customizes this rate based on your preferred monthly payment.
+Then the rate is further customized based on your preferred monthly payment.

-Each of these three lenders require you to be a US citizen, be least 18 years old and have at least $5,000 of student debt.
-Beyond that, SoFi and Earnest require the same eligibility, while CommonBond differs slightly.
+Each of these three lenders require you to be a US citizen, at least 18 years old and have at least $5,000 of student debt.
+Beyond these basic points, SoFi and Earnest require borrowers to meet the same eligibility criteria.
+CommonBond differs slightly.

 To refinance with SoFi, must: